 • Divide then roll.
 Once the dough is made, shape it into one big ball, then divide it in half.
 Roll each half out onto a lightly floured parchment paper.
 I also place a silicone baking mat underneath to keep the paper from sliding all around.
 You will stack the second parchment sheet of rolled out cookie dough on top of the other.

 • Chilled dough is the best.
-A minimum of 1 hour is good.
-Overnight is even better or you can chill it for about half the time in the freezer.
+It should be chilled for at least 1 hour.
+Overnight is even better, or you can chill it for about half the time in the freezer.

 • Flour the cookie cutter.
 Dipping your bunny cookie cutter every 2-3 cookies in some flour will help release the cookies easier.

-• Don't over bake the bunny cookies.
-The recommended baking times for this super soft cut out sugar cookies recipe is 7-8 minutes.
+• Don’t overbake the bunny cookies.
+The recommended baking time for these super soft cut-out sugar cookies is 7-8 minutes.
 You want the edges and underside of the cookies to be a light golden brown color.
 My preference is to bake them for 7 minutes.

 • Use an oven thermometer.
 Get yourself an oven thermometer to make sure your oven is heating to the correct temperature!

 • Cool the cut out sugar cookies completely.
-Before you add your marshmallow buttercream frosting, make sure the cookies have cooled.
+Make sure the cookies have cooled before you add the marshmallow buttercream frosting.

 Here are the tools you’ll need to decorate the Easter bunny cut out sugar cookies: